 Let us recollect that the computational procedure in the simplex method is based on the following fundamental property: "The optimal solution to a linear programming problem always occurs at one of three corner points of the feasible solution space".
 It means that the corner points of the feasible solution region can provide the optimal solution.
 Let the search start with the origin which means nothing is produced at origin (0, 0) and the value of decision variable X1 and X2 is zero.
 In such a case, S1 = 600, S2 = 650, S3 = 300 are the spare capacities as nothing (0) is being produced.
 In the solution at origin we have two variables X1 and X2 with zero value and three variables (S1, S2 and S3) with specific value of 600, 650 and 300.
-The variables with non-zero values, i.e. S1, S2 and S3 are called the basic variables.
+The variables with non-zero values, i.e. S1, S2 and S3 are called the basic variables where as the other variables with zero values i.e. X1, X2 and X3 are called non-basic variables.
 It can be seen that the number of basic variables is the same as the number of constraints equations (three in the present problem).
-The solution with basic variables is called basic solution which can be further divided into Basic Feasible Solution and Basic Infeasible Solution.
+The solution with basic variables is called basic solution.
 The first types of solutions are those which satisfy all the constraints.
 In simplex method, we seek for basic feasible solution only.